adityameshram-dev/Chat-System-Mini-Project/README.md

 3. GUI window will open for the client.

 **Step 3: Connect to Server**
-1. Enter the Server IP (shown by the server program).
+1. Enter the Server IP Address (shown by the server program).
 2. Enter your Name.
 3. Port: 5001 (by default).
 4. Click on Connect button.